-Every author has what literary experts call voice.
+Every author has what literary experts call his or her writing voice.
 It took me years to realize what voice meant because self-proclaimed literary experts cannot communicate using words anyone understands.
-This they do so they can praise themselves for being high above undeserving plain people who don't know anything.
+This they do so they can believe themselves to be high above ordinary people who don't know anything.

-Yes, this is what we think of you.
+Yes, this is what they think of you.

-I lost track of the number of published books and articles I consulted before I realized what voice is.
+I lost track of the number of published books and articles I read through before I realized what voice is.
 Simply stated,

 Voice is the author's unique writing style